 The duration of the BE program is four years - divided into 8 semesters.
-University conducts end term examination at the end of each semester, except in the case of Industry Oriented Hands-on Experience (IOHE) or Internship at Industry, which is evaluated by a jury appointed by the University.
+University conducts end term examination at the end of each semester, except in the case of Co-op project at Industry or Internship at Industry, which is evaluated by a jury appointed by the University.